Sugar Reduction….Is sugar playing too big a part in your diet?

 - Provide printed information and worksheets to help with sugar reduction

-The course is more of a group workshop, involving education and discussions.
-It last for 2 and a half hours, and is run periodically depending on demand.
+This a workshop, involving education and discussions.
+It is run periodically depending on demand.